-The overwhelming feelings of devastation created by infidelity or a marital crisis often lead one to start chasing or pursuing the spouse.
-One spouse pursues.
-The other spouse distances or runs.
+The overwhelming feelings of devastation created by infidelity or a marital crisis often leads one to start chasing or pursuing the spouse.
+One spouse pursues and the other spouse distances or runs.

 Pursuing often follows the course of pleasing, being whom the pursuer heard the distancer always wanted, being more loving and romantic, using different forms of persuasion and so forth.

-And, the pursuer is often unaware that that very process, those very tactics in essence, usually drive the distancer further away.
+And, the pursuer is often unaware of that very process, those very tactics in essence, usually drive the distancer further away.

 No marital healing, restoration or resolution can effectively take place if this imbalance is not acknowledged and addressed.